Google Aug 2019 - Present

-As a student at the university of Cincinnati, I complete co-ops as part of the curriculum.
-This fantastic program allows me to gain real world work experience while completing my degree.
-Thus far I have completed four co-ops, two at Siemens PLM Software, and another two at Etegent Technologies.
+While I was a student at the university of Cincinnati, I completed co-ops as part of the curriculum.
+This fantastic program allowed me to gain real world work experience while completing my degree.

 Etegent Technologies - Jan 2017 - Jan 2018